IceFreez3r/marketplace-tracker/README.md

 ## Planned Features
 (without any particular order)
 - Marketplace
-    - Toggle to only show the favorite items on the market overview page ⭐
     - Highlight items with a very low price in the last API call on the market overview page 📉
         - below current minPrice or below vendor price
     - Warning when selling items with less profit than the vendor price :warning: